aireaire/openshift-homework/Readme.md

 ```
 - #### HPA is configured and working on production deployment of openshift-tasks
+HPA in `tasks-prod` project is created from `resources/openshift-tasks/templates/tasks-prod-hpa.yaml` template

 ## Multitenancy
 Two playbooks create Multitenant setup.